UCL/ECON-CLUSTER/README.md

 You can do this using you username and password for your **CS cluster account**.

-If you accessed the computer network through ThinLinc, open a terminal (i.e. from the Applications drop down menu).
+If you accessed the CS computer network through ThinLinc, open a terminal (i.e. from the Applications drop down menu).
 If you have `ssh`'d directly into `tails` continue at the command prompt.

-Then, to log into the CS cluster via the `vic` log on node, at the command line prompt type:
+To log into the CS cluster via the `vic` log on node, at the command line prompt type:

 ```sh
 ssh -X uctpXXX@vic.cs.ucl.ac.uk